pablojdz/hadoop/README.md

 ### Deploy Hadoop cluster using Docker
 Run the docker containers
--> docker-compose up -d
+<li> docker-compose up -d </li>

 Accessing the UI
--> The Namenode UI can be accessed at http://localhost:9870/ and the ResourceManager UI can be accessed at http://localhost:8088/
+<li> The Namenode UI can be accessed at http://localhost:9870/ and the ResourceManager UI can be accessed at http://localhost:8088/ </li>

 Accessing the NameNode
--> docker exec -it namenode bash
+<li> docker exec -it namenode bash </li>